larsfriese/ml_models/ANALYSIS.md

 1       | 6                                    |
 2       | 6                                    |

 It seems like both features are equally important.
-This is correct,<br>
-because when one is going under the value of 0.5 the Label wouldn't be 1.
+This is correct, because when one is going under the value of 0.5 the Label wouldn't be 1.

 We can now run a few more predictions for Label 1 data to see if this pattern stays.